ITzNybble/MyCompany-Blazor/README.md

 # MyCompany-Blazor

-Step 1: Download or clone MyCompany-Blazor Repository
+**Step 1**: Download or clone MyCompany-Blazor Repository

 **---Set up the Database----**

-Step 2: Download the SQL Scripts Here and unzip them: [SQL scripts.zip](https://github.com/ITzNybble/MyCompany-Blazor/files/14630646/SQL.scripts.zip)
+**Step 2:** Download the SQL Scripts Here and unzip them: [SQL scripts.zip](https://github.com/ITzNybble/MyCompany-Blazor/files/14630646/SQL.scripts.zip)

-Step 3: There are two options here:
+**Step 3:** There are two options here:

   Option A: Run the SQL file, "00_CreateDatabase_Tables_Populate.sql" against the SQL server instance.
 This script contains scripts "01" through "05" as one large script.
 ** NOTE: If you use this script there is no need to run the other scripts.**

   or

   Option B: Run each seperate script files starting with "01_CreateDirectorTable.sql" and progression through "05_PopulateTables.sql" in numerical order

 **---Publish solution files---**

-Step 4: Launch the solution with Visual Studio
+**Step 4:** Launch the solution with Visual Studio

-Step 5: Within the MyCompany-Blazor.WebUI project, Open, appsettings.json
+**Step 5:** Within the MyCompany-Blazor.WebUI project, Open, appsettings.json
 ![image](https://github.com/ITzNybble/MyCompany-Blazor/assets/14057570/be96046c-6976-49b1-a04a-0a8ec8d2cc79)

-Step 6: Update DefaultConnection string to point to the newly created MyCompany database **NOTE: Verify a login is being used that has access to the SQL Server instance**
+**Step 6:** Update DefaultConnection string to point to the newly created MyCompany database **NOTE: Verify a login is being used that has access to the SQL Server instance**
 ![image](https://github.com/ITzNybble/MyCompany-Blazor/assets/14057570/0ccdd34f-fc29-4276-8b88-5a0331d89a6c)

-Step 7: Right click on the "MyCompany-Blazor.WebUI and click, "Publish..."
+**Step 7:** Right click on the "MyCompany-Blazor.WebUI and click, "Publish..."

-Step 8: In the Publish Window, Click, "New Profile"
+**Step 8:** In the Publish Window, Click, "New Profile"
 ![image](https://github.com/ITzNybble/MyCompany-Blazor/assets/14057570/4798c500-35b5-4b59-b61a-24370a09eec5)

-Step 9: You will want a Target of Folder for this profile, then click, "Next"
+**Step 9:** You will want a Target of Folder for this profile, then click, "Next"
 ![image](https://github.com/ITzNybble/MyCompany-Blazor/assets/14057570/256319ff-d49e-431e-b276-7936e0fc739a)

-Step 10: For this Demo we will use the default folder location, click "Finish"
+**Step 10:** For this Demo we will use the default folder location, click "Finish"
 ![image](https://github.com/ITzNybble/MyCompany-Blazor/assets/14057570/458d7580-bc2e-4e57-a5ea-b3693d65076a)

-Step 11: Click, "Show all settings" and verify we are using the Release configuration, Also verify the connection strings are valid for the SQL Server Instance.
+**Step 11:** Click, "Show all settings" and verify we are using the Release configuration, Also verify the connection strings are valid for the SQL Server Instance.
 The single publish profile in the solution has everything needed except the correct connection string.
 Then click, "Save"
 ![image](https://github.com/ITzNybble/MyCompany-Blazor/assets/14057570/8cfbc10c-acd3-4f55-a38e-92fcfa95ba05)

-Step 12: Click, "Publish" and remember the folder path.
+**Step 12:** Click, "Publish" and remember the folder path.

 ---Configure IIS---